 Microsoft’s offerings include its core Azure Storage service, Azure Blob block storage, as well as Table, Queue and File storage.
 It also offers Site Recovery, Import Export and Azure Backup.

-Pricing can be a huge attraction for those considering a move to the cloud, and for good reason: there has been a continued downward trend on prices for some time now.
+Pricing can be a huge attraction for those considering a move to the cloud, and with good reason: there has been a continued downward trend on prices for some time now as the big providers compete.
 See also: Making sense of public cloud pricing: What does the cloud ‘pricing war’ mean for CIOs in 2016?

-A high-profile user base may not be the main reason for choosing either cloud provider.
-But it can help the more cautious organisations understand how the public cloud is benefitting others in their sector.
+A high-profile user base may not be the main reason for choosing your cloud provider, but it can help more cautious organisations understand how the public cloud is benefiting others in their sector.

-A major proponent of AWS has been Netflix - a longstanding customer which recently claimed it would soon be shutting the rest of its data centres in a final move to the cloud.
-But aside from web pioneers, its real success has been in convincing more traditional businesses to move to the cloud.
-Read next: How News Corp expects to save 'tens of millions of dollars' by moving to the AWS cloud
+A longstanding AWS customer is Netflix, which eventually decided to shut all of its data centres in a final move to the cloud in 2016.
+But aside from web pioneers, AWS has been truly successful in convincing more traditional businesses to move to the cloud.

 As mentioned before, the reasons for picking one vendor over another will differ for each customer.
 But there are aspects of the competing clouds that will offer benefits in certain circumstances.